backpacker69/rnc/0001-transaction-specification.md

 ```

 Any node interested in following a specific asset's transactions can simply import the tag's private key in it's wallet.

+### Issue modes

+Three different issue modes, `ONCE`, `MULTI` and `CUSTOM`, can be used to specify how an asset can be issued.
+If it makes sense, these modes can be combined to allow multiple ways to issue an asset.
+* `ONCE`: Only one issuance transaction from asset owner allowed.
+* `MULTI`: Multiple issuance transactions from asset owner allowed.
+* `CUSTOM`: A custom client is implemented with non-standard issuance rules.
+This allows standard clients to enumerate these assets.
+But to compute the asset balances, the custom client is required.
+Therefore these assets aren't tradable on standard exchanges.

 <!-- ## Drawbacks